 (13) Technical data approved for public release (i.e., unlimited distribution) by the cognizant U.S. Government department or agency or Office of Freedom of Information and Security Review.
 This exemption is applicable to information approved by the cognizant U.S. Government department or agency for public release in any form.
 It does not require that the information be published in order to qualify for the exemption.

 (c) Defense services and related unclassified technical data are exempt from the licensing requirements of this subchapter, to nationals of NATO countries, Australia, Japan, and Sweden, for the purposes of responding to a written request from the Department of Defense for a quote or bid proposal.
 Such exports must be pursuant to an official written request or directive from an authorized official of the U.S. Department of Defense.
-The defense services and technical data are limited to paragraphs (c)(1), (c)(2), and (c)(3) of this section and must not include paragraphs (c)(4), (c)(5), and (c)(6) of this section which follow:
+The defense services and technical data are limited to paragraphs(f), (g), and (h) (build-to-print, build/design-to-specification, and basic research, respectively) of § 120.43 of this subchapter and must not include paragraph (c), (d), (e), or (i) (design methodology, engineering analysis, manufacturing know-how, and applied research, respectively) of § 120.43.

-(1) Build-to-Print.

 * * *

-(2) Build/Design-to-Specification.

 * * *

-(3) Basic Research.

 * * *

-(4) Design Methodology,

 * * *

-(5) Engineering Analysis

 * * *

-(6) Manufacturing Know-how

 * * *

-(d) [Reserved]

 § 125.5 Exemptions for plant visits.